Oasis Heating, A/C & Refrigeration Blog : Archive for the ‘Heating’ Category

 You can continue that by consulting with a trained professional about your existing heater’s AFUE (Annual Fuel Utilization Efficiency) rating, so see where it stands.
 The rating measures your heater’s efficiency, measured as a percentage.
 If it’s dropped off, you may want to replace it for a more efficient one before next heating season rolls around.
 And of course the age of your existing heater plays into all of this.
 If it’s running fine, there’s no need to fret, but if you’re seeing some of the symptoms mentioned above and your furnace is more than 10 years old, it may be time to install a new system.

 End of winter thoughts on replacing you heating system are smart because you have the luxury of time to think about your options.
-In Alexandria,VA heating repair and installation advice can be provided by the experts at OASIS Heating, A/C & Refrigeration, Inc. Call us today to set up a consultation!
+Expert heating service in Springfield can be provided by the experts at OASIS Heating, A/C & Refrigeration, Inc. Call us today to set up a consultation!

 Continue Reading